 In this blog series, we're highlighting math modeling modules and articles that explore real-world issues that have broad implications.

-Here are some other real-world math modeling modules we’ve featured lately:
+Here are some real-world math modeling modules, available for free, that we’ve featured lately:

 Want even more free modules?
 Check out this list of 10 interesting math modules.